RobbieMcKinstry/tiny-google/proposal.md

 Spark jobs will do the same, only at a separate path, so as not to incur a race condition or share data between the two systems.

-# Spark

-# Map Reduce

 # Delivery Dates

-    - Final Paper
-    - Web Front End (mostly done)
+    - Web Front End (mostly done), 12/10
-    - Golang Reverse Proxy and Timer (partially complete)
+    - Golang Reverse Proxy and Timer (partially complete), 12/11
-    - Inverted Index
+    - Inverted Index, 12/12
-    - Map Reduce Jobs
+    - Map Reduce Jobs, 12/16
-    - Spark Jobs
+    - Spark Jobs, 12/16
+    - Final Paper, 12/17